Work-in-progress

 ASA Political Sociology Graduate Student Paper Award

-As cases of decarbonization are rare, we know little about how states build and lose the capacity to reduce emissions.
-Based on a comparative-historical analysis of Brazil’s drastic reduction and later resurgence of CO₂ between 1985 to 2022, this article describes decarbonization as state-building, shaped by globalizing and scientizing dimensions.
-It shows how, when trying to solve novel problems, bureaucrats leverage transnational and scientific ties to shelter from politics and experiment.
-Over time, these ties strengthen and expand the territorial reach of decarbonization policies, but they also bring them into conflict with economic elites and attract their opposition.
-Elites constrain implementation, but capacity remains in place due to a minimal agreement that decarbonization is a state responsibility.
-Democratic backsliding triggers the collapse of that agreement: opponents occupy the bureaucracy and dismantle the foundations of state capacity.
-The article then specifies the scope conditions under which states build and lose capacity and discusses its contributions.
+How do states build and lose the capacity to decarbonize?
+By drawing on a comparative-historical analysis of Brazil’s drastic reduction and later resurgence of carbon dioxide emissions from 1985 to 2022, this article describes climate change as an emerging state-building domain with global and scientific dimensions.
+It uncovers a new pathway for decarbonization: domestic bureaucrats and national scientists build state capacity by leveraging transnational ties that provide shelter from politics and resources for policy experimentation.
+Over time, these ties help consolidate the infrastructural reach of decarbonization policies, but new policies conflict with economic elites’ interests.
+Opposing elites organize and stall implementation, but capacity remains in place due to a minimal agreement that decarbonization is a state responsibility.
+Democratic backsliding triggers the collapse of that agreement: opponents occupy the bureaucracy and erode the foundations of state capacity by targeting the global and scientific basis of decarbonization capacity.

 Insulating Decarbonization from Bolsonaro: How Transnational Finance Can Shield Policy in Times of Democratic Backsliding